leixiaofeng-astar/eye_rasabot/data/nlu.md

 - I had a knock to my head/eye, will I get a retinal tear?
 - Is retinal tear due to genetic issues?

-## intent: retinaltear-condition-retina
-- What is a lattice degeneration?
-- What is a lattice
-- My doctor said I have weak areas in my retina, what does it mean
-- What is lattice degeneration?
-- I have an area of weakness in my retina, what does it mean?
-- Where do lattice degeneration occur?
-- I have lattice degeneration of the retina, what does it mean?
-- What does lattice degeneration result in?
-- Is lattice degeneration dangerous?
-- Why do I have lattice degeneration?
-- Does lattice degeneration cause retinal tears/detachments?
-- Does lattice degeneration need laser?
-- Does lattice degeneration need to be treated?

 ## intent: retinaltear-treatment_general-retina
 - How is retinal tear treated?
 - How to repair retinal tear